GoofyAhhSilly/GoofyAhhSilly/README.md

     <ul>
       <li>I'm Neurodivergent with CPTSD + GAD + Agoraphobia; I'll be guarded around you at first, but I will gradually open up if I deem you trustworthy over time.</li>
       <li>I'm a victim of SA + SH (multiple times) along with a <strong>severe</strong> trauma from a pedophile + stalking and humiliation, so be a <em>little</em> mindful of your pointed jokes UNLESS you are a close friend.
 Otherwise, I'm chill and OK with dark humor because like I said, it's my coping mechanism.</li>
       <li>I would like to clarify that I am NOT looking for sympathy and you don't have to tiptoe around me at all, but acknowledgment/awareness is appreciated.
-I'm merely adding this section for the sake of letting people know what they're dealing with.
-I'm often misunderstood and people take some of the things I say in the wrong direction, even though I AM someone who has gone through these experiences and then argue with me like they know better.
-But generally speaking, I couldn't care less about what people think of me LMAO.</li>
+I'm adding this section ONLY for the sake of letting people know what they're dealing with.
+I'm often misunderstood and people take some of the things I say in the wrong direction even though I AM someone who has gone through these experiences and then argue with me like they know better.</li>
       <li>I'm gonna let you know right away that I don't believe in god, I don't care about the bible, or Christianity.
 I am a LaVeyan Satanist.
-If that bothers you, walk away.</li>
+If that bothers you, walk away.
+I couldn't care less about what people think of me and my beliefs LMAO.</li>
     </ul>
   </details>
 </div>